AbelTogn/game/README.md

 ## Credits

 - This game was created by Abel Tognoni, Marion Gueble and Romain Zanker as a project for School.
-- Sprites and graphics assets used in the game are sourced from [insert sources here].
+- Sprites and graphics assets used in the game are sourced from Marion Gueble.